Mobile Menu

 • Blend it into smoothies.
 I modified this Mango Turmeric smoothie by leaving out the banana and adding Pristine Protein Powder.

-• Make it into a tea (here’s 7 different tea recipes)
+• Make it into a tea (like a turmeric latte!)

 • Goes great in rice dishes, like this Beauty Rice.